Sciadopitys verticillata: History

-The plant was first introduced to the UK by John Gould Veitch in September 1860.
+Sciadopitys verticillata was initially described by Carl Peter Thunberg in 1784.
+An early attempt to introduce the plant to the West was made around 1853 at the request of Thomas Lobb, but the effort was unsuccessful, as both plants died shortly after arriving in Europe.
+The plant was successfully introduced to the UK by John Gould Veitch in September 1860.
 Considered attractive, this tree is popular in gardens, despite its slow growth rate.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 A stylized representation of the tree (known in Japanese as kōyamaki) was chosen as the Japanese Imperial crest for the Akishino branch of the Imperial Family.